Researchers suggest dark matter disk in Milky Way plane could signal rash of comet strikes on Earth

 (Phys.org) —A pair of researchers at Harvard University has published a paper in the journal Physical Review Letters, in which they suggest that a dark matter disk hiding in the Milky Way plane might be responsible for causing asteroids or comets to head our way.
 In their paper, Lisa Randall and Matthew Reece suggest that such a dark matter disk could pull other bodies from the Oort cloud, some of which could wind up heading toward Earth.

 It has been noted by scientists that asteroids and comets tend to strike the Earth in a cyclic pattern that occurs approximately every 35 million—as evidenced by telltale craters.
 But why such a cycle might occur is still up to conjecture.
 Some have suggested it's due to a mysterious planet hidden from our view, or perhaps the presence of an as yet undiscovered companion star.
-In this new effort, the research duo suggests it might be due to the gravitational pull of a dark matter disk residing in the Milky Way Galaxy plane.
+In this new effort, the research duo suggests it might be due to the of a disk residing in the Milky Way Galaxy plane.

 This is not the first time that scientists have suggested such a disk might exist—it's been suggested that a dark matter a disk would explain why our galaxy doesn't spin apart.
 It is the first time, however, that such a disk has been proposed as an answer to why our planet gets bombarded periodically with asteroids or comets.

 In their paper, Randall and Reece note that the conventional view of the material that makes up dark matter, wouldn't work as a means of pulling other bodes from where they currently reside, it's evident in their name—weakly interacting massive particles.
-They suggest that some dark matter could be made instead of what they describe as "strong electromagnetic-like interactions among dark matter particles" which by their nature would exert a greater gravitational pull.
+They suggest that some dark matter could be made instead of what they describe as "strong electromagnetic-like interactions among " which by their nature would exert a greater gravitational pull.
 And if that were the case, then it would seem plausible that as our solar system circles around the center of our galaxy, most particularly as we move closer to the Oort cloud, some of those bodies that exist there, could be jostled, which in turn could cause some of them to wind up on a collision course with our planet.

 This new theory by the research pair has some problems—it assumes the periodicity of crater creation has been firmly established, which it hasn't, and, scientists aren't even sure which craters on the Earth's surface were cause by what sort of object.
 In any event, the theory is expected to gain or lose credence as the European Space Agency's Gaia mission gets underway—it's supposed to give us a better view of the Milky Way Galaxy than ever before.